-It was clear that if I didn’t follow this protocol, I would be sent to a mental hospital.
+It was clear that if I didn’t follow this protocol, I would be in a mental hospital.

 A year after my suicide attempt, I was kicked out of my house for not cleaning a corner good enough.
 My dad flew me out to live with him.

 The Nightmares Were so Vivid due to Crippling Anxiety

 From there, it was like I didn’t know what reality was for so long.
 I had nightmares that I was still in that abusive house.
 These were so vivid that when I woke up, and throughout the day, I didn’t know if I was here, or there.